 Wildflower Alliance of South Carolina: PO Box 12181, Columbia, SC 29211 Tel: 803-799-6889

-Roadside Use of Native Plants: State Plant Listings: South Carolina - US Department of Transportation, Federal Highway Administration.
+Roadside Use of Native Plants: US Department of Transportation, Federal Highway Administration.

 U. S. State Flowers in Cross Stitch by Gerda Bengtsson - Botanically correct cross stitch designs of state flowers of the 50 States.